U.S. economy on good path with rates on hold, Fed policymakers say

 INDIANAPOLIS/NEW YORK (Reuters) - The U.S. economy is in good shape after three interest-rate cuts this year, two U.S. central bankers said on Wednesday, underscoring the consensus at the Federal Reserve for keeping borrowing costs where they are for the time being.

 “I think the economy is doing remarkably well,” Chicago Federal Reserve Bank President Charles Evans told the Economic Club of Indiana.
-And though he is “personally worried” that inflation continues to run below the Fed’s 2% target, he now sees enough accommodation in place for it to reach 2.2% by 2022.
+And though he is “personally worried” that inflation continues to run below the Fed’s 2% target, he now sees enough accommodation in place to boost it to 2.2% by 2022.

 A few hours earlier he had toured the Indianapolis Motor Speedway, home to the oldest car race in the world, where he had taken a spin around the now-snowy track in a Chevrolet Tahoe at a top speed of 35 miles an hour.
-The record for an Indy 500 racer was just over 237 miles an hour.
+The record for an Indy 500 lap is just over 237 miles an hour.

 “You don’t hit the finish line at the Indy 500 by decelerating – you accelerate right through to make sure you get there,” Evans said at the event.
 Later he told reporters, “I do think it’s extremely important that we get inflation up to 2; I actually think it’s important that we overshoot at this point in the economic cycle.”